michael-lazar/rtv/README.rst

 on Arch Linux or Arch based distros (Antergos, Manjaro, `etc.`_) you can install directly with an `aur helper`_ such as yaourt.

-*WARNING - The Aur package is temporarily broken, see `here <https://aur.archlinux.org/packages/rtv/>`_ for a workaround*
+*WARNING - The Aur package is temporarily broken, see <https://aur.archlinux.org/packages/rtv/ for a workaround*

 .. code:: bash